Roller Skates

 The smells of an ICU and the sensory overload within the space can easily overtake you, if you allow it.
 Tubes.
 Alarms.
 Machines.
 So much to be distracted by.

 I walked in and he was awake but obviously unable to speak.
-I grabbed is hand and watched as his eyes twinkled with recognition.
-I did my thing and when I went to say goodbye a single tear fell from his eye.
+Grabbing his hand I watched as his eyes twinkled with recognition.
+When I went to say goodbye a single tear fell from his eye.

 All alone.